Boko Haram exploits Nigeria's slow military decline

 Unlike Nigerian peacekeepers in the 1990s, who were effective in curbing ethnic bloodshed in Sierra Leone and Liberia, those in Mali last year lacked the equipment and training needed to be of much use in the fight against al Qaeda-linked forces, sources involved in that mission say.

-Hall said the Nigerian peacekeepers had to buy pick-up trucks and their armour kept breaking down.
+Hall said the Nigerian peacekeepers had to buy pick-up trucks and their armor kept breaking down.
 They spent a lot of time on base or manning checkpoints.

 Military education is still taken very seriously, he said, but equipment and training to use it have been neglected, with radio equipment in particularly short supply.